 - Extra essay tips.

-So we're only talking about two of the facilities so either museums and sports centres or sports centres and public gardens or public gardens and museums.
-We also have to explain which is more important.
-So that means you need to develop your points giving reasons to support them.
+We also have to explain which is more important, which means we need to develop our points giving reasons to support them.

 ii.
 C1 Advanced Essay Advice

 Let's have a look at some instructions that are given for writing essays in the Cambridge English Advanced Handbook for teachers.

 The advice above is important for the Communicative Achievement marking criterion.